giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 +---------------------------------+--------------------------------------------------------+

 | The genome sequencing coverage density is available in bigWig format and computed in the *bigWigGenomeCov* process.
 | The bigWig file format is compatible with genome browsers such as`IGV <http://software.broadinstitute.org/software/igv/>_`.
 A description of the bigWig format is available from `here <https://genome.ucsc.edu/goldenPath/help/bigWig.html>_`.
 GIP generates the bigWig output file **gipOut/samples/sampleId/sampleId.bw** by applying the bamCoverage module of `deepTools2 <https://academic.oup.com/nar/article/44/W1/W160/2499308>_`.
+The coverage values are generated ignoring duplicated reads and applying an RPKM normalization on separate chromosomes (bamCoverage options "--normalizeUsingRPKM --ignoreDuplicates").
+GIP approach makes the coverage density estimates comparable between chromosomes that may have different copy numbers.
+The user can provide additional options to bamCoverage with the ``--bigWigOPT`` parameter.
+The default is ``bigWigOPT="--binSize 10 --smoothLength 30"``, where the two options control the sizes of the bigWig bins (bp) and the size of the window to average the number of reads.
+Please refer to the bamCoverage `documentation <http://gensoft.pasteur.fr/docs/deepTools/2.4.2/content/tools/bamCoverage.html>_` for more details.